lumixen/esphome-hlink-ac/README.md

 ### LibreTiny configuration

-As of mid-2025, LibreTiny is known to have issues with its serial stack implementation that may [completely corrupt the UART RX buffer](https://github.com/lumixen/esphome-hlink-ac/issues/25).
+As of mid-2025, LibreTiny is known to have issues with its serial stack implementation, which may [completely corrupt the UART RX buffer](https://github.com/lumixen/esphome-hlink-ac/issues/25).
 A possible workaround is to use the patched `RingBuffer` implementation:
 ```yml
 esphome:
   name: hitachi-ac